The category of a partitioned fan: The classifying space and picture group

 Igusa, Todorov and Weyman \cite{IgusaTodorovWeyman2016} associate the picture group to a representation-finite hereditary algebra and study its cohomology.
 Later, Hanson and Igusa \cite{HansonIgusa2021} extended their definition to $\tau$-tilting finite algebras.
 In these cases it was shown by the respective authors, that the classifying space of the ($\tau$)-cluster morphism category has fundamental group isomorphic to the picture group and thus if the classifying space is a $K(\pi,1)$ the cohomologies of the two coincide.
 An algebra induces a partial ordering on the maximal cones of its $g$-fan which defines the picture group, see \cref{sec:specialcase}.
 To generalise the picture group to finite and complete simplicial fans we assume the existence of a \textit{weak fan poset}, generalising the notion of a fan poset introduced in \cite[Sec.
 3]{Reading2005}.

-\begin{defn} A \textit{fan poset} (resp. \textit{weak fan poset}) is a pair $(\Sigma, \Pcal)$ where $\Sigma$ is a finite complete fan in $\R^n$ and $\Pcal$ is a finite poset whose elements are the maximal cones of $\Sigma$, subject to the following conditions: \begin{enumerate} \item For every interval $I$ of $\Pcal$, the union of all maximal cones in $I$ is a not necessarily strongly-convex polyhedral cone (resp. simply-connected); \item For every cone $\sigma \in \Sigma$, the set of maximal cones $\starr(\sigma)^n$ containing $\sigma$ is an interval in $\Pcal$, which we denote by $[\sigma^-, \sigma^+]$ and call a \textit{facial interval}. \end{enumerate} \end{defn}
+\begin{defn} A \textit{fan poset} is a pair $(\Sigma, \Pcal)$ where $\Sigma$ is a finite complete fan in $\R^n$ and $\Pcal$ is a finite poset whose elements are the maximal cones of $\Sigma$, subject to the following conditions: \begin{enumerate} \item For every cone $\sigma \in \Sigma$, the set of maximal cones $\starr(\sigma)^n$ containing $\sigma$ is an interval in $\Pcal$, which we denote by $[\sigma^-, \sigma^+]$ and call a \textit{facial interval}. \item For every interval $I$ of $\Pcal$, the union of all maximal cones in $I$ is a convex polyhedral cone, which may not be strongly-convex. \end{enumerate} \end{defn}

 For example, the poset of regions of a central simplicial hyperplane arrangement with an arbitrary choice of base region as defined by Edelman \cite{Edelman} defines a fan poset by \cite[Thm.
 4.2]{Reading2005}.
 Moreover, $g$-fans of $\tau$-tilting finite algebras are equipped with a natural fan poset induced by the poset of torsion classes as we show in \cref{prop:fanposet}.
-We call a triple $(\Sigma, \Pfrak, \Pcal)$ a \textit{partitioned fan poset} if $(\Sigma, \Pfrak)$ is a partitioned fan and $(\Sigma, \Pcal)$ is a weak fan poset.
-We remark that any arrow in $\Hasse(\Pcal)$ may be \textit{labelled} with the codimension 1 cone separating the two maximal cones.
+To achieve greater generality we weaken the definition above in the following way.